tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The visible face of the Internet largely consists of services that employ a client-server architecture in which a client communicates with an application service.
 When a client communicates with an application service using protocols such as TLS 1.3 {{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or a protocol built on those (QUIC {{?RFC9001}} being a notable example), the client and server can perform ephemeral public-key exchange mechanism, such as ECDH, to derive the shared secret for forward secrecy.
 They can validate each other's identity using X.509 certificates to establish secure communication.

 The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete and insecure, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
-This means there is a requirement to update protocols and infrastructure to use Post-Quantum algorithms, which are public-key algorithms designed to be secure against CRQCs and classical computers.
-The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}.
-The NIST PQC Standardization process has selected a set of algorithms, including ML-KEM, SLH-DSA and ML-DSA, which are now candidates for use in modern cryptographic protocols.
+This means there is a requirement to update protocols and infrastructure to use PQC algorithms, which are public-key algorithms designed to be secure against CRQCs and classical computers.The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}, and the NIST PQC Standardization process has selected a set of algorithms, ML-KEM, SLH-DSA, and ML-DSA, as candidates for use in protocols.

 The industry has successfully upgraded TLS versions while deprecating old versions (e.g., SSLv2), and many protocols have transitioned from RSA to Elliptic Curve Cryptography (ECC) improving security while also reducing key sizes.
-The transition to Post-Quantum crypto brings different challenges, most significantly, the new Post-Quantum algorithms:
+The transition to PQC brings different challenges, most significantly, the new PQC algorithms:

-   1. Algorithm Maturity: While NIST has finalized the selection of certain Post-Quantum algorithms, the correctness and security of implementations remain critical, as bugs in implementations can introduce vulnerabilities, regardless of the strength of the underlying algorithm.
+   1. Algorithm Maturity: While NIST has finalized the selection of certain PQC algorithms, the correctness and security of implementations remain critical, as bugs in implementations can introduce vulnerabilities, regardless of the strength of the underlying algorithm.

    2. Key and Signature Sizes: Post-quantum algorithms often require larger key and signature sizes, which can significantly increase handshake packet sizes and impact network performance.
 For example: The public key sizes of ML-KEM are much larger than ECDH (see Table 5 in {{?I-D.ietf-pquip-pqc-engineers}}), and the public key sizes of SLH-DSA and ML-DSA are much larger than P256 (see Table 6 in {{?I-D.ietf-pquip-pqc-engineers}}).
-Similarly, the signature sizes of Post-Quantum algorithms like SLH-DSA and ML-DSA are considerably larger than those of traditional algorithms like Ed25519 or ECDSA-P256.
+Similarly, the signature sizes of PQC algorithms like SLH-DSA and ML-DSA are considerably larger than those of traditional algorithms like Ed25519 or ECDSA-P256.
 Larger signatures can pose challenges in constrained environments (e.g., IoT) or increase handshake times over high-latency and lossy networks.

    3. Performance Trade-Offs: While some PQ algorithms exhibit slower operations compared to their traditional counterparts, others demonstrate specific advantages.
 For example: ML-KEM utilizes less CPU than X25519.
 ML-DSA features faster signature verification times than Ed25519 but are slower in signature generation.